Recipes & Cooking

 Pork trotters (pig’s feet)

 Pork trotters are another great option for sausage, and if you’re feeling fancy, they also make a great terrine.
 “All you need to do is salt them for a few days, and then braise them,” says Farr.
 “Once they are cooled to room temperature, the cooked skin and meat can be pulled off and put into your recipe.
 From there, you could also cool and dry the braised meat, then deep fry for tacos.”
-Here are some new fun recipes for taco night.

 Farr suggests frying the pork skins to make pork rinds, also known as chicharrones.
 “Though the process of deep-frying pork skin is somewhat time-consuming, once you perfect your recipe, the resulting crispy clouds of pork are delicious and packed with protein,” says Farr.
+Find out some more ways to cut back on food waste and save money.

 This piece of meat comes from the cheeks of a pig, and it is similar to bacon in terms of texture and flavor when cured and smoked.
 “One of my favorite pairings is roast pork jowl and steamed clams,” says Farr.
 “When roasted over high heat, the fat renders out and the skin gets crispy.
 The fat is a perfect complement to the acidic flavor you get when you steam clams with white wine.”